Ho Chi Minh Sightseeing

 Central Post Office

-Not only is this building aesthetically intricate in appearance and of huge historical importance, it is also a functioning post office today!
-It is the perfect place to send your postcards home and truly participate in the history of this incredible city.
+Not only is this building stunning in appearance and of huge historical importance, it is also a functioning post office today!
+It is the perfect place to send your postcards home.

 Bến Thành Market